 Public transportation within towns and cities outside of Guatemala City is chiefly provided by newish, crowded minibuses.
 They're useful to travelers mainly in the more spread-out cities such as Quetzaltenango and Huehuetenango.
-Guatemala City has its own forms of bus services – the old red buses that are not recommended for safety reasons and the newer fleets of TransMetro and TransUrbano buses.
+Guatemala City has its own forms of bus services – the old red buses (not recommended for safety reasons) and the newer fleets of TransMetro and TransUrbano buses.

 If you feel reluctant to take on the Guatemalan roads, an interesting alternative to car hire can be to hire a taxi driver for an extended time.
 This often works out only slightly more expensive than renting and gives you all the freedom and comfort without the stress of having to drive.

-Shuttle minibuses run by travel agencies provide comfortable and quick transport along the main routes plied by tourists.
-You'll find these heavily advertised wherever they are offered.
-With a few notable exceptions, they're much more expensive than buses (anywhere between five and 15 times as expensive), but more convenient – they usually offer a door-to-door service, with scheduled meal and bathroom breaks.
+Heavily advertised shuttle minibuses run by travel agencies provide comfortable and quick transport along all the main routes plied by tourists.
+They're much more expensive than buses but a lot more convenient – they usually offer a door-to-door service from your hotel, with scheduled meal and bathroom breaks.
 The most popular shuttle routes include Guatemala City airport–Antigua, Antigua–Panajachel, Panajachel–Chichicastenango and Lanquín–Antigua.

 Any other form of hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.